-If you are interested in North Dakota railroad jobs, Class Is BNSF Railway and Canadian Pacific both operate there along with three Class IIs (Dakota, Missouri Valley, & Western; Northern Plains Railroad; and the Red River Valley & Western) and a handful of short lines.
+If you are interested in North Dakota railroad jobs, Class I's BNSF Railway and Canadian Pacific (ex-Soo Line) both operate there along with three Class II's (Dakota, Missouri Valley, & Western; Northern Plains Railroad; and the Red River Valley & Western) and a handful of short lines.

-Overall, it stretches from north of Bismark all of the way south to Aberdeen, South Dakota.
+Overall, it stretches from north of Bismarck all of the way south to Aberdeen, South Dakota.
 The company also operates an unconnected section of line in northwestern North Dakota.
 For information regarding employment please visit their website.